JMorr4/Computer-Science/Contents/BlackJack Project/Iteration 2.md

 <br>

 All 52 cards in the deck, at the moment, spawn in on top of each other.
 However, using ```goto(250 - n, -250)```, I could view them in a neat array.
-But there was still a vital card missing from this deck that I had to code in.
+Unfortunately, this was useless, as I didn't actually want the user to see all these cards.